jaros/presents-list/README.md

-# presents-list
+# check-list

 simple TODO list app for daily needs.

-- even simplier then others on the market
+- even simpler then others on the market